smurphos/nemo_actions_and_cinnamon_scripts/README.md

 ## Nemo Action installation

 These instructions assume a Debian/Ubuntu based distro for the commands to install dependencies.
-For users of other distros please replace `sudo apt` woth the equivalent for your distro's package management system.
+For users of other distros please replace `sudo apt` with the equivalent for your distro's package management system.

 First install git